Erfan-Times/Divine-Direction/README.md

 ## How to Use:
 1. First, download this project with the command: `git clone https://github.com/Erfan-Times/Divine-Direction`
 2. Then, in the address bar of File Explorer, type `CMD` to open the Command Prompt in this folder.
-3. In the Command Prompt, write the command: `cd Divine Direction`
+3. In the Command Prompt, write the command: `cd Divine-Direction`
 4. In the Command Prompt, write: `pip install -r requirements.txt`
 5. Open the file `Divine Direction.py`